Commitment to safety

 Mariner Emergency Responder Outreach Program

 The Mariner Emergency Responder Outreach (MERO) Program is a supplemental training effort that focuses on responding to liquefied petroleum gas (LPG) pipeline incidents developed in 2013 for responders in communities near the Mariner pipeline.
-To date, the MERO program has educated nearly 3,000 first responders in communities along pipeline routes, including more than 2,400 first responders in Pennsylvania alone.
+To date, the MERO program has educated nearly 3,000 first responders in communities along pipeline routes.

 We strive to enhance public safety and environmental protection by increasing public awareness and knowledge of pipelines.
 Through our public awareness programs, our goal is to raise the awareness of the public and other key stakeholders about the presence of our pipelines in your community and to increase the understanding of the important role of pipelines.